How to Block Porn on an iPad: A Step-by-Step Guide to a Safer Digital ExperienceLearn More

 Since social media is so addictive and intertwined in our daily lives, it can be hard to disconnect from it by ourselves.
 However, BeTimeful is here to help.
 BeTimeful blocks your social media feed while still allowing you to message people on the platforms so you can stay connected with your friends and family without the temptation of the social media feed.

-So download BeTimeful today to help you successfully disconnect from social media.
+So download BeTImeful Newsfeed Eradicator to help you successfully disconnect from social media.

 You can also check out BeTimeful to learn about how to detach from social media.